• Skip to primary navigation

 Can You Dry Tomatoes With The Sun?

 Yes.
 In fact, people have dried tomatoes in the sun for centuries, but this process is not always practical for most of us.
-It can be done by placing thinly sliced tomatoes on raised screens in the hot dry sun day after day.
+It can be done by placing thin slices on raised screens in the hot dry sun day after day.

 There are challenges with this method.